framps/raspiBackupDoc/en/src/general-options.md

 ### --updateConfig: Update the *raspiBackup* configuration

-With this option you can force an update of the configuration configuration if it has not been updated during a normal update with the option `-U`.
+With this option you can force an update of the configuration if it has not been updated during a normal update with the option `-U`.

 | Option name | Default | In installer | Configuration name |